zoe-f-cyborg/definition_of_a_book_project/list.md

 7. To be sold
 8. To educate
 9. To train one for middle class life
-10. To be displayed on bookshelves
+10. To be displayed
+11. To control